Read about our protocols for communicable diseases on campus.

 We are dedicated to the health and safety of students, faculty and staff.
 CNC has a Communicable Disease Plan to address the college’s response to illnesses including COVID-19.
 This plan is consistent with the Government of British Columbia’s return to campus guidelines.

 CNC is still operating in the third step of the BC Government’s COVID-19 re-start plan.
-We will begin your academic year with additional safety steps in place.
+We continue to operate with additional safety steps in place.

 - Masks are required;

 - Please have careful social contact and maintain physical distancing; and

 - If you are sick, stay home and get tested.

 - Masks are a personal choice but may be recommended depending on local COVID-19 transmission rates;